Shmilowitz/Python_HDI_Satelites/README.md

 Getting Started
 -------

+Download all the .py files and .csv files to a folder.
 Run all the different QuestionX.py files to generate answer for the different questions given at https://github.com/stinaanita/python_data.
 Each QuestionX.py generates a plot which is saved in the root directory of the project.
 Some QuestionX.py also prints answers in the console